iboy/devart-template/project_summary.md

-# Project Title
+# The ShadowEngine
-The ShadowEngine: A Tool for Digital Puppetry and Collaborative Co-Creation
+A Tool for Digital Puppetry and Collaborative Co-Creation

 ## Authors
 - Ian Grant, [iboy](https://github.com/iboy "iboy on github") on github

 ## Description

+>"Were it not for shadows, there would be no beauty."
+Tanizaki, *In Praise of Shadows*.

 The ShadowEngine is the latest iteration of a digital puppetry system, enabling real-time character, cinematic and scenographic control over a shadow theatre simulation.
 The primary aim is to create a performance animation system where live collaborative co-creation of expressive movement and story-making takes place.
 It can be present in a number of different configurations: as an installation, a performance or a workshop experience.
 ### Kinetic Objects and Expressive Movement
 I am motivated by a fascination with animation: especially interactive, kinetic and expressive performing objects (puppets).
 Game-engines and creative coding platforms facilitate novel means to explore multiple dimensions of real-time animation, including:  soft and rigid body physics, spring systems, collisions, blended animation, the use of physical controllers and other sensors to create virtual and physical movement.